-MOB-015 North American Phase 3 Study
+MOB-015 North American Pivotal Phase 3 Study Launch

 In May 2022, the Company's partner, Moberg began patient enrollment for the North American Phase 3 study for MOB-015 to treat nail fungus.
 The purpose of the study is to facilitate market approval by the FDA.
 Cipher holds the exclusive Canadian rights to MOB-015.
-In Canada, the total prescription market for Onychomycosis was approximately CDN\$82 million according to IQVIA, with a single product having over 90% market share.
+In Canada, the total prescription market for Onychomycosis was approximately CDN\$82 million at December 31, 2022 according to IQVIA, with a single product having over 90% market share.